Skip to content

 Leonidas Koutoulas, The Rub, 2019

-Picking up on this schism and the dichotomous relationship between the Design Hub and the Design Archives adjacent, my first manoeuver seeks to push together the place of learning, discovery and progress and the place of collection, curation and preservation.
+Building on the schism and the dichotomous relationship between the Design Hub and the adjacent Design Archives, my initial strategy is to merge the realms of learning, discovery, and progress with those of collection, curation, and preservation.

-Forced into tension via an operation which slices the original school building and pulls it across the site, the design archives, as well as the courtyard artefact are encased and claimed overtly by the school, entombed as objects for the archive in and of themselves.
+By introducing an operation that slices the original school building and extends it across the site, both the design archives and the courtyard artefact are enveloped and explicitly claimed by the school.
+This operation effectively entombs them as objects of the archive, integrating them into the school’s own narrative.

 Leonidas Koutoulas, The Rub, 2019